valchkou/cassandra-driver-mapping/README.md

 	- Id field is required for the entity.
 	- Index annotation supported starting JPA 2.1.
     - Index name must be unique within the keyspace.
-    - In C* you can have only one column per index.
+    - C* supports only single-column-index.

 - Sample: Simple Bean
 	```java